|

 know only what comes through

-reduced awareness consecrated as genuinely reality by the local culture.
+reduced awareness consecrated as genuine reality by the local culture.

-individuals have been born with a bypass that circumvents the reduction of
+have a bypass that circumvents the reduction of awareness.

 carefully selected

-utilitarian material individual minds regard as a sufficient image of
+utilitarian material individual minds regard as an image of

 reality.